-While building/presenting a presentation on Google Slides, presenters often have this question- How to change the slides to portrait mode?
+While building/presenting a presentation on Google Slides, presenters often have this question- How to change Google slides to portrait?
 This query not only includes the standard 4:3 slide design, but also includes slides with infographics, charts, dashboards, and legal documents, or be tailored to mobile devices.

-We’ll walk you through the steps in this blog required to make Google Slides vertical.
-It’s not only about rotating a Google Slide with an existing design; it’s also about setting up your layout so that you can construct a vertical slide directly.
+We’ll walk you through the steps in this blog require to know how to make google slides vertical.
+It’s not only about rotating a Google Slides with an existing design; it’s also about setting up your layout so that you can construct a vertical slide directly.
 Let’s get going!

 Change Slide Orientation in Google Slides